pocomane/brewed-in-the-apocalypse/bita.md

 Bob - No, Bart already have a lot of harms.

 Scenarist - Ok, let's say you are successful anyway.
 You attach the pump avoiding the hot parts.
-But to do it you have to contentrate very much, and you do not notice a motorcyclist who stopped, and now is just behind you.
-He place an hand on your shoulder and...
+But to do it you have to concentrate very much, and you do not notice a motorcyclist who stopped, and now is just behind you.
+He place an hand on your shoulder and turns you toward him, what do you do?
 ```

 # Other scenarist moves